-Canback is by now a well-recognized consulting firm in the sectors we serve.
-Not only do we serve the world’s most prestigious companies in consumer-facing industry, but we are often quoted in media for our knowledge of global markets.
-It has not always been like this though.
+Canback is by now a well-recognized consulting firm in the industries we serve.
+Not only do we work with the world’s most prestigious companies, but we are often quoted in media for our knowledge of global markets.
+It has not always been like this.

 The idea for building a management consulting firm that leverages predictive analytics started in 2003.
 Staffan had received his doctorate and was traveling the world to present his findings and write articles.
 During a trip to Budapest to receive the 2002 EDAMBA first prize for best European doctoral dissertation, he started sketching out what the company could look like.